 Page 1 2 3 4 5 6 7 8 9 10 11 12 13 14

-The Tomb of Columbus
+cathedral.)
+The tomb of

 From the Cathedral we walked through the Santa Cruz quarter and the old Jewish quarter.
 Then there was a stop at a jewelry "factory."
 (These factories are usually just a gimmick to interest tourists.
 Almost all the jewelry sold in the "factory store" is made elsewhere.
 Also, the tour conductor gets a cut of the proceeds of sales to his group.)
 At 13:30 we had lunch at La Rabida (The Hermitage) Restaurant.